 I arrived quite early in Stockholm that day due to the flights and had a chance to explore a bit of Stockholm’s old town (Gamla Stan) before the actual event started.

 As it was still early when I arrived in Stockholm city, I used the opportunity to wander through the alleys of Gamla Stand, capturing the beauty of the city without having too many tourists around or people waking accidentally in your shot.
 Still, if you really want nothing to disturb the perfect shot, you need to get up even earlier as sometimes all the delivery trucks, waste trucks, etc were blocking the best view.

-The light was perfect though and with a bit of patience (or kindly asking the people to move out of the way ;)) I got some pretty decent shots of Gamla Stan.
-Enough to fall back in love with this city, which I visited the first time more than 20 years ago, and which is since then one of my favorite cities in the world (and I’ve been to quite a lot since then).
+The light was perfect though and with a bit of patience (or kindly asking the people to move out of the way) I got some pretty decent shots of Gamla Stan.
+Enough to fall back in love with this city, which I visited the first time more than 20 years ago, and which is since then one of my favorite cities in the world (and I’ve been to quite a lot since then, like Manchester).